General CE FAQs

 NBSS does not have any accommodations.
 Tips on where to stay can be found on our Visit page.
 Affordable short and long term housing can be found on websites like AirBnb.

 For classes from June through August, students can often stay in the dormitories at Massachusetts College of Art for a fraction of the cost of a hotel.
-Please check out massart.edu for more information.
+Download this info sheet for 2023 rates, or check out massart.edu/summer-housing for more information.

 Occasionally, classes require students to bring some of their own tools and supplies.
 The online descriptions will either have a link to a Supply List or it will note that all supplies are provided.
 We recommend saving your receipts for supplies in the event that a class is cancelled or the incorrect supply is purchased.

-This is a general list of how to dress for the shop environment, please contact the Continuing Education Office if you have any specific questions or needs.
+This is a general list of how to dress for the shop environment, please contact the Community Education Office if you have any specific questions or needs.

 - Jeans, a t-shirt, and a good pair of shoes suffices for all shop environments.